BastiaanJansen/toast-swift/README.md

     }

     func viewDidLoad() {
-        // View is added to superview, create layout and add constraints }
+        // View is added to superview, create and style layout and add constraints }
 }
 ```